 |010||Demonstrates the ability to use common factor competencies to manage emotional distress and maintain therapeutic alliances to support patients using low-intensity interventions.||PT|

 |011||Demonstrates high quality case recording and systematic evaluation of the process and outcomes of mental health interventions, adapting care on the basis of these evaluations.||PT|

 T - Transferable skills

 The learning and teaching strategy is designed to:

-Enable trainee PWPs to develop and demonstrate their knowledge and competence in undertaking collaborative patient centred assessments treatments.
+Enable trainee PWPs to develop and demonstrate their knowledge and competence in undertaking collaborative patient centred treatments.

 The learning and teaching methods include:

 - Tutor led lectures

 - Supervised role play